 Q: What is the delay in the playback of video using the API?

-Q: What are the relevant limits to using this capability?
+Q: What are the relevant limits to using HLS or DASH?

-- A Kinesis video stream can have a maximum of five active HLS streaming sessions.
+A Kinesis video stream supports a maximum of ten active HLS or DASH streaming sessions.
 If a new session is created when the maximum number of sessions is already active, the oldest (earliest created) session is closed.
 The number of active GetMedia connections on a Kinesis video stream does not count against this limit, and the number of active HLS sessions does not count against the active GetMedia connection limit.
 See Kinesis Video Streams Limits for more details.

 Q: What’s the difference between Kinesis Video Streams and AWS Elemental MediaLive?